Mailchimp Transactional Email To Mailtrap:

 A Migration Guide

-This guide provides major highlights of how to migrate from Mailchimp Transactional Email to Mailtrap seamlessly: major differences, terminology comparisons, SMTP and API Configurations, and other tech specifications needed for the effortless switch.
+This guide highlights how to migrate seamlessly from Mailchimp Transactional Email to Mailtrap, including significant differences, terminology comparisons, SMTP and API Configurations, and other tech specifications needed for the effortless switch.

 Key Differences Between Mailchimp and Mailtrap

-- Mailtrap offers Bulk Stream which allows you to send emails to many recipients at once (newsletters, product updates, marketing promotions, etc.).
+- Mailtrap offers Bulk Stream (within the same plan), allowing you to send emails to many recipients simultaneously (newsletters, product updates, marketing promotions, etc.).

 - Mailtrap supports and requires automatic validation of DMARC (together with SPF and DKIM).

 - Mailtrap APIs accept and return JSON only.
-API requests do not accept HTTP POST parameters.
-Mailtrap doesn’t return API responses in XML and YAML formats.
+They don’t return API responses in XML and YAML formats.

 Terminology comparison